Members can retire from age 55 without their employer’s consent, however benefits may be reduced as they are being paid early.

 There are two levels of ill-health benefits payable depending on the likelihood of being capable of undertaking gainful employment before normal pension age.

-At retirement a member may choose to give up pension for lump sum.
+At retirement a member may choose to give up pension for lump sum up to a maximum of 25% of overall capital value of your pension benefits.
 The conversion rate is £12 lump sum for every £1 of pension given up.

 LGPS (NI) pensions are increased annually in line with Pension Increase Orders.